jarretrt/tci/README.md

 <img src="README_files/figure-gfm/dose-object-1.png" style="display: block; margin: auto;" />

+Closed-form PK model solutions for 1-, 2-, and 3-compartment models are provided by the `tci` package based on solutions and code in Abuhelwa, Foster, and Upton (2015).
+Custom user-defined PK models, potentially using ODE solvers available in other packages, can be specified and used.
+See the vignette on user-defined PK functions for an example.

 ### TCI algorithms

 TCI algorithms are iteratively applied through the function ‘tci’.
 Times